Entropy bounds for grammar compression: Introduction

-In general, estimating precisely the bit-size of any compressor is hard.
+In general, estimating the bit-size of any compressor is hard.
 However, this is not the case for compressors based on the (higher-order) entropy, which includes Huffman coding, arithmetical coding, \algofont{PPM}, and others.
-In their case, the bit-size of the output is very close to the ($k$-order) empirical entropy of the input string.
-Thus instead of comparing to those compressors, we can compare the size of the output with the $k$-order entropy of the input string.
-Moreover, in practice, it seems that higher-order entropy is a good estimation of possible compression rate of data and entropy-based compression is widely used.
+In their case, the bit-size of the output is very close to the ($k$-order) empirical entropy of the input string ($H_k$), thus instead of comparing to those compressors, we can compare the size of the output with the $k$-order entropy of the input string.
+Moreover, in practice, it seems that $k$-order entropy is a good estimation of possible compression rate of data and entropy-based compression is widely used.
+Furthermore, there are multiple results that tie the output of a compressor to $k$-order entropy.
 Such analysis was carried out for \algofont{BWT}~\cite{ManziniBurrowsWheeler}, \lzso~\cite{KosarajuManzini99}, \lzss~\cite{szpankowski1993asymptotic} compression methods.
-In some sense, this approach generalised classic results from information theory on \algofont{LZ}-algorithms coding for ergodic sources~\cite{wyner1994sliding, lz78}, a similar work was performed also for a large class of grammar compressors \cite{kieffer2000grammar}.
+In some sense, the last two generalised classical results from information theory on \algofont{LZ}-algorithms coding for ergodic sources~\cite{wyner1994sliding,lz78}, a similar work was also performed for a large class of grammar compressors~\cite{kieffer2000grammar} with a certain encoding.

-Despite wide popularity of grammar-based methods, not many results that linked their performance to $k$-order entropy were known, with the notable exception: \RePair was shown to achieve $2|S|H_k(S) + o(|S| \log \sigma)$ for $k = o(\log_\sigma n)$~\cite{RePairentropy}.
-Note that this result holds without the Huffman coding of the output, which is used in practice.

-\subparagraph{Our contribution} We start by proving the bounds for \RePair~\cite{RePair} and \Greedy~\cite{apostolico1998some} compressors in terms of $k$-order empirical entropy.
-Then we show that our methods can be generalized for a wide family of so-called irreducible grammars~\cite{kieffer2000grammar}.
-Our results extend to other grammars that have similar properties.
-We consider several encodings of the output, which are exactly those (or closely related) used in practice; in particular, we consider the Huffman coding.